agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Conclusion DE for DW**

-With the intention of doing Direct Work, it still seems alright.
-I don't think it gives me any special skills but it gives me time (22hrs a week on avg), a citizenship, sabbatical leave with which I can slowly and meticulously plot my way out of DE to Direct work.
+With the intention of doing DW, it still seems alright.
+I don't think it gives me any special skills but it gives me time (22hrs a week on avg), a citizenship, sabbatical leave with which I can slowly and meticulously plot my way out of DE to DW.

-### Data science
+### DS

-With this section the following three career paths based on Data Science (DS) are evaluated :
+With this section the following three career paths based on DS (DS) are evaluated :

-- DS for direct Work
+- DS for DW
 - DS for ETG in the NL
 - DS for ETG in the US